d-w-moore/irods-development/Chapter_01.md

 dpkg
          -i PKGFILE     # install from a .DEB pkgfile

-         -c PKGFILE     # list component file from a .DEB pkgfile
+         -c PKGFILE     # list component files that would be installed from a .DEB pkgfile

          -l PATTERN\*   # list installed packages with names conforming to PATTERN
+                        #   ('ii'  in the first two columns denotes a package properly and completely installed)

          -r PACKAGE     # remove the installed PACKAGE

          -L PACKAGE     # print the list of file paths make up the installed PACKAGE